"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

-Here's the thing about nails, and why we love talking about them: they're personal.
-We each have unique preferences when it comes to our favorite nail color of the moment or how we like our nails shaped.
-Then there's the biggest question: gel or regular polish?
+Here's the thing about nails, and why we love talking about them; they're personal.
+We each have unique preferences when it comes to our favourite nail colour of the moment or how we like our nails shaped.
+Then there's the biggest question: gel polish or regular polish?

 We support both teams.
 Some people choose regular polish to avoid nail lamps and a cumbersome and sometimes-damaging gel removal process.
 Others opt for services that keep their nails "done" for a full month choosing dip powder gels and builder-in-a-bottle gels.
 But this year, we're interested in the nail trends — both in niche designs we'll see and more general movements in nail health — that will take place in 2024.
 Here, we spoke to a few nail experts to glean insights into the upcoming trends.